yuen0917/NTHU-Computer-Arithmetic-HW1/README.md

 - The highest-accuracy model and the fastest training/inference models
 - "All the same" when all models have identical accuracy

-Note: Currently, (b) does not print parameter memory info; (c) prints performance and accuracy only (no internal optimization details).

 ## Dependencies

 - numpy